FabioORamos/pingnoran/Wordpress-evolution/STAGE1 - Setup and Manual wordpress build.md

 Set `Key` to `Name` & set `Value` to `Wordpress-Manual`
 Click `Next: Configure Security Group`
 Check `Select an existing security group`
-Select `A4LVPC-SGWordpress` it will have randomness after it, thats ok :)
+Select `VPC-SGWordpress` it will have randomness after it, thats ok :)
 Click `Review and Launch`
 Click `Continue` to the port 22 warning, thats ok
 Click `Launch`